 Programming: Modify the vm_fault so that when the faultaddress is in the text or code segment, then check the as_loaded flag to make sure that load_elf has completed.
-If so mark the TLB entry read only, otherwise it is read-write, with the dirty bit set, similar to the data and stack segments.
+If so mark the TLB entry read only, otherwise it is read-write (with the dirty bit set) just like all the other segments.